 16.6 million units

-- Trucks account for 61.8% of new-vehicle retail sales so far in April—the highest level ever for the month of April—making it the 10th consecutive month above 60%.
+- Trucks account for 67% of new-vehicle retail sales through April 22—the highest level ever for the month of April—making it the 22nd consecutive month above 60%.

-- Days to turn, the average number of days a new vehicle sit on a dealer lot before being sold to a retail customer, reached 70 in the first 13 days of April.
-This is the highest level for any month since July 2009 (80).
+- Days to turn, the average number of days a new vehicle sits on a dealer lot before being sold to a retail customer, is 68 through April 22, down two days from last year.

-- Fleet sales are expected to total 306,400 units in April, up 3.8% from April 2016 on a selling day adjusted basis.
-Fleet volume is expected to account for 20.8% of total light-vehicle sales, a slight increase from 20.4% in April 2016.
+- Fleet sales are expected to total 267,000 units in April, up 4.6% from April 2017.
+Fleet volume is expected to account for 20% of total light-vehicle sales, up from 19% last year.

 (in millions of units)